-Wrong feature implementation can cost you even 1000 times more.
-Do it right from the beginning.
+Wrong feature implementation can cost you even 1000 times more!

 How to do it right?